-The Office of Environmental Health and Safety will comply with the Texas Workers’ Compensation Act as it applies to The University of Texas, while providing quality customer service equally to all UT Dallas employees who have been injured on the job, their departmental representatives, and their medical providers.
+The University of Texas at Dallas will comply with the Texas Workers’ Compensation Act as it applies to The University of Texas System, while providing quality customer service to all UT Dallas employees who have been injured on the job and their departmental representatives.

-If you are injured and need to file a claim, please download and follow some basic guidelines to ensure your claim will be processed in a timely fashion.
+If you are injured and need to file a claim, please download and complete the following forms.
 To ensure full coverage all treatments should be received at an approved medical facility.

 You may have the right to receive benefits.
 You may receive benefits regardless of who caused or helped cause your injury.
 You may not receive benefits if your injury occurred while you were intoxicated, you injured yourself intentionally or while unlawfully attempting to injure someone else, you were injured by another person for personal reasons, you were injured while voluntarily participating in an off-work activity, you were injured by an act of God, or your injury occurred during horseplay.